AustralianBioCommons/how_to_findable_citable_software/pages/10_community_effort.md

 ## Examples

-- **{% tool "cwl" %}**
+- **{% tool "cwl" %}**: {% tool "cwl-community" %}
 - **{% tool "galaxy" %}**: The Galaxy project has many communities that address software.
-The most prominent include the Intergalactic Utilities Commission (IUC) and IWC who look after software tools and computational workflows respectively.
-There are also many domain specific communities as well, including for example, microGalaxy and Galaxy-Proteomics (Galaxy-P).
+The most prominent include the {% tool "galaxy-iuc" %} and {% tool "galaxy-iwc" %} who look after software tools and computational workflows respectively.
+There are also many domain specific communities as well, including for example, {% tool "microgalaxy" %} and {% tool "galaxyproteomics" %}.
 - **{% tool "python" %}**
 - **{% tool "nextflow" %}**: {% tool "nf-core" %} is a significant effort in this space, and there are talks, training and hackathons you can join.
 Check out their [`join nf-core`](https://nf-co.re/join) page to find out how to get involved.
 - **{% tool "r" %}**: {% tool "bioconductor" %}